ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 #### Control-flow integrity

-Modern processors apply even more complex mitigations in order to prevent shellcoding.
+Modern processors and compilers options apply even more complex mitigations in order to prevent shellcoding.
 Code-reuse techniques (ROP, JOP) are mitigated by using technique called as *control-flow integrity*.[^9] Usually this is applied by using authentication tags for return addresses or adapting *shadow stack* to compare whether the runtime of the program has changed.
-Different manufactures have different names
+However, it is still possible to bypass these if advisor, for example, somehow acquires the private key, or finds

+Different companies in hardware and software might have different names; Intel calls it as  Control-flow Enforcement Technology (CET) [^10], Microsoft Control Flow Guard (CFG) [^12] while ARM calls it as Pointer Authentication Code (PAC) [^11]

+These protections sometimes come with performance impact, and for that reason they have been also applied on hardware level.

 ---